 When a first aider thinks that a casualty needs urgent medical treatment, the first aider will arrange for the casualty to be taken to the nearest hospital accident & emergency department – if the first aider thinks it necessary, an ambulance will be called.
 If the situation isn’t an emergency but the casualty does need to go to the hospital then we will call a taxi.
 Either the first aider will remain with the casualty and accompany them to the hospital or they will ask a friend or other appropriate member of staff to stay with them.

 When appropriate or if asked to by the casualty, we will contact their next of kin.
 Emergency contacts for students are recorded on the school’s database and for staff are kept in the Health and Safety Files in all school buildings.

 These must be dealt with by a qualified first aider.
 Spillages of blood, vomit, urine and excrement should be cleaned up promptly.
 The area should immediately be cleared and cordoned off and the first aider should use the spillage kit found in the first aid box to clean up.

 The first aider should wear protective gloves and the waste be cleared into the bag provided in the spillage kit.
 Simply Washrooms should then be called and asked to collect the waste to dispose of it appropriately (Telephone - 07791 307173).
 The incident should be reported in the accident book.
 Spillage kits are also available on the coaches used for our excursions.

-An accident form should be completed every time a first aider provides assistance to a casualty, including when the problem was illness rather than accident.
+An accident report should be completed every time a first aider provides assistance to a casualty, including when the problem was illness rather than accident.
 As well as the usual details of the accident (if appropriate) the name of the person giving first aid and summary details of the treatment given should be recorded.
-The accident book is kept locked away Abon House.
+The accident report is logged through Clifton College's online recording system.
 When necessary, the accident will be reported to RIDDOR.

 Medical Care of Under 18s